-You know, there are what I call in the church "the sign-up specialists.
+You know, there are what I call in the church the sign-up specialists.
 They sign up for everything and drop out.
 You see the eagerness but they don't have that boldness, that unashamedness.
 The pagans in Rome branded Christianity as atheism.
 They even branded Christianity as cannibalism.
-They said that the Christians ate one another...and that was their communion service, talking about drinking blood and eating flesh.
+They said that the Christians ate one another.
+That was their communion service, talking about drinking blood and eating flesh.
 The Jews branded Christianity as heresy, blasphemy, lawlessness.
 The gospel was always a rock of offense and a stumbling block.
-But Paul said I don't care, I'm not ashamed of it, I am not ashamed.
+But Paul said I don't care, I'm not ashamed of it.
+I am not ashamed.

 He proved that in Jerusalem, didn't he?
 He proved it in Athens.
 And he would prove it in Rome.
-He proved it in every city he went to because it nearly cost him his life in every single town, but he never pulled a punch.
-The servant of the Lord is always going to face the situation in a unashamed, bold way.
+He proved it in every city he went to because it nearly cost him his life in every single town.
+But he never pulled a punch.
+The servant of the Lord is always going to face the situation in an unashamed, bold way.

 I remember speaking at a youth rally and I preached on the need that young people had to be saved.
 And a lady who was the wife of the director of the rally came to me afterward and said, "You know, your message offended me because you preached as if all of these young people were evil."
 I said, "Well, I'm glad you got that out of it because that's exactly what I was saying."